Schengen Visit Visa

 Schengen Visa Application Processing Time

-Schengen Visa Processing Time
+Schengen Visa Cost

 The fees for a Schengen Visa depend on your nationality, the type of visa, and the age of the applicant.
 Below is a breakdown of the most common Schengen visa fees: